Hunting Al-Qaeda in Southern Africa

 363 pages in paperback

 Code Name VFO565 - With everything in life, there is a beginning and the end is not always known.
-If you had told me that I would be at The War on Protestantism, GMJ 51, when I was writing Code Name VFO565 - the first GMJ novel, just after the unexpected passing of my wife in 2014, I would have shaken my head in disbelief.
+If you had told me that I would be at SIERRA WHISKEY - Ten Years in South African Special Forces (with SW Fourie), GMJ 52, when I was writing Code Name VFO565 - the first GMJ novel, just after the unexpected passing of my wife in 2014, I would have shaken my head in disbelief.

 Writing the GMJ Books has kept me sane.
 They take me to another world and one that I thought I had left behind.
 But it was not to be.
 I now understand that it takes more than two roubles to get out of the Great Game.
 Of course, you are warned by the old hands when you first sign up, but who listens?